 Radio signals are dispersed by the interstellar medium, with a frequency dependent delay causing signals at high radio frequencies to arrive before those at low radio frequencies.
 The pulsar Dispersion Measure (DM), or the integrated column density of free electrons along the line of sight from a pulsar to Earth, allows extrapolation of the photon arrival times from radio to infinite frequency, as is required for gamma-ray studies.
 The DM, however, can change over timescales of weeks or years (You et al. 2007).
 If the DM is inaccurate, then the reference phase Φ_0 from the radio ephemeris (described below) will change, causing an apparent drift in the gamma-ray absolute phase and a smearing of the resulting gamma-ray pulse profiles.
 This will compromise the multi-wavelength phase comparisons upon which beam geometry studies are based.
 Therefore the timing campaign must include occasional monitoring at multiple radio frequencies.
 Figure 2 is one illustration of the magnitude of the dispersion for different radio frequencies.
 Figure 3 shows the potential effect of DM changes over time on a gamma-ray light curve.
-For the Crab pulsar, over several years, the maximum excursion in the photon time extrapolated from the radio frequency of 1400 MHz to infinite frequency is 0.3 ms (1% of a rotation of the neutron star).
+For the Crab pulsar, over several years, the excursion in the photon time extrapolated from the radio frequency of 1400 MHz to infinite frequency is 0.3 ms (1% of a rotation of the neutron star).
 For pulsars faster than the Crab, the effect could be larger.
-For most pulsars, the effect is minor.

 Fig. 2.
-Timing residuals for the 3.05 ms pulsar B1821-24, observed with the Nançay radio telescope.
+Timing residuals for the 3.05 ms gamma-ray candidate B1821-24, observed in Nançay.
+Observations at different frequencies were corrected for the dispersion measure.
 Crosses: 1.4 GHz, Squares: 2 GHz.
-Top: The observations at different frequencies were corrected using the same constant dispersion measure.
-Bottom: Same, with in addition a first-derivative of the dispersion measure to correct for the slope.
+Top: constant dispersion measure correction.
+Bottom: both samples corrected for the same dispersion delay.
+In addition, a first-derivative of the dispersion measure has been added to correct for the slope.